 Children’s hospitals (CH) provide high volume, specialized, and resource intense care to the sickest children who often require highly-trained care providers and cutting-edge technology.
 Though CH comprise less than 5% of all hospitals in the United States, they account for 40% of pediatric inpatient days and 50% of national pediatric healthcare costs.1 Because these hospitals represent a disproportionate amount of pediatric healthcare costs, it is important to determine if the high-cost, resource-intensive care provided by CH is justified by improved health outcomes.
 To compare health outcomes at CH and non-children’s hospitals (NCH), the first step is to classify hospitals into CH and NCH categories.
 However, the lack of a systematic and standardized process for classifying hospitals poses methodological challenges for these studies.

 This study presents a novel and reproducible method for distinguishing CH from NCH that addresses the limitations with existing classification strategies.
 Using the 2015 American Hospital Association Survey (AHA), 4,464 hospitals were classified into 4 categories based on the level of pediatric services offered.
-The classifications were then verified using publicly available data on hospital membership in various pediatric programs as well as commercial insurance claims data from the Health Care Cost Institute (HCCI).
+The classifications were then verified using publicly available data on hospital membership in various pediatric programs as well as commercial insurance claims data.

 METHODS